IshikaMeghaSaha/My-First-Ever-API/README.md

 # My-First-Ever-API
-This is a REST API built using Golang and Gin
+These are basic REST APIs built using Golang.

+The first API I made was using Gin.

+The second one was made with the help of Mux.